-Fair Labor Standards Act and Wage and Hour Law
+Fair Labor Standards Act and State Wage Laws

 Everyone deserves fair pay for each hour of work.
 Do you work more than 40 hours per week?
 Does your company not pay overtime for hours worked over 40?
 Does your company tell you not to put overtime on your time sheets?
 Does your company tell you to change uniforms at work and not pay you?